-Trainees in clinical will also be required to report the incident to the Clinical Coordinator.
+Trainees in clinical will also be required to report the incident to the Program Director and/or Instructor.

 EXPOSURE TO BLOOD BORNE PATHOGENS & COMMUNICABLE DISEASES

 The Surgical Technology Program has developed a policy to limit the trainee's occupational exposure to blood and other potentially infectious materials to minimize the risk of the transmission of blood borne pathogens or communicable diseases.